Black Student Advising

 This program gives new international undergraduate and graduate students the opportunity to become acquainted with U.S. families in the Upper Valley.
 "Friendship Families" volunteer to help students adjust to college life and serve as a "window on American culture."
 Students get to know their host families through occasional visits to their host families' homes and by spending time with them on special occasions and outings.
-Friendship Families also benefit from the opportunity to learn about another culture, another part of the world beyond the Upper Valley.
+Friendship Families also benefit from the opportunity to learn about another culture, and another part of the world beyond the Upper Valley.
 Students can choose to be matched with a host family by completing a request form available at the link above.

-The International Student Programs office sponsors the McCulloch International Residence (MIR), including the funding of programming and some financial support.
+The International Student Programs office sponsors the McCulloch International Residence (MIR), including the funding of some programming for MIR residents and the greater Dartmouth community.
 The International Residence Program Coordinator (IRPC), a graduate student, reports directly to the International Student Programs office regarding programs and concerns within the MIR.
-Among annual MIR events is the Holiday Bazaar, usually scheduled during the winter term, in which donations of international gifts and mementos are collected and sold.
-All profits are donated to an international charity of the MIR's choosing.
-Previous charities have included UNICEF and the Heifer Foundation.
-Applications and information may be obtained by calling the International Student Programs office at 603 646-2331.
+Among typical MIR events is a "Map Ceremony," and programs held at MIR during International Education Week.
+I2P2s are also hosted at MIR.

 Dartmouth's Language and Cultural Exchange program (LACE) provides an opportunity for Dartmouth graduate and undergraduate students to practice their second languages in comfortable and informal settings.
 The program matches up international and domestic students who pledge to meet once a week to improve conversational skills while sharing their respective cultures.
 LACE participants have many opportunities to attend College and LACE-sponsored events together.

 The Director of International Student Programs is currently the advisor for the International Student Association and provides support as needed.
 Whenever possible, the International Student Programs office supports events on campus, including those organized by student groups or individuals.

-Last Updated: 3/30/12
+Last Updated: 2/21/14